Geospatial Data from the US Census Bureau

 Tract-Level Data

-Census tracts are organizational boundaries used for USCB data collection that are drawn to roughly align with neighborhood borders.
-Ideally, each tract contains 4,000 residents, although the number of residents can vary depending on area (USCB 2019).
+Census tracts are organizational boundaries used for USCB data collection that are drawn to roughly align with neighborhood borders and, ideally, contain 4,000 residents, although the number of residents can vary depending on local characteristics (USCB 2019).

 This example maps median household income (DP03_0062E) by census tract in Cook County, Illinois (state FIPS 17, county FIPS 031).